Sweet Peppers Companion With Sweet Basil

 - Verticillium wilt begins on the lower leaves which turn yellow and die

-- Mosaic is a swerious viral infection that mottles the leaves of young plants with splotches and eventually makes them curl and wrinkle.
+- Mosaic is a serious viral infection that mottles the leaves of young plants with splotches and eventually makes them curl and wrinkle.
 Any fruit produced becomes bumpy and bitter.

 To harvest basil, begin picking leaves as soon as the plant is large enough to spare them.
-Collect from the top leaves on the branches and cutting off several inches.
+Collect from the top leaves on the branches and cut off several inches.
 Handle your basil carefully.
-For future use, basil can be air dried in small loose hanging bundles.
-Once dried, remove leaves from the stems and place dried leaves into a bottle or plastic bag and store at room temperature in a dark location.
+For future use, basil can be air-dried in small loose hanging bundles.
+Once dried, remove leaves from the stems and place dried leaves into a bottle or plastic bag, and store at room temperature in a dark location.
 They can also be packed in olive oil by mashing the leaves to make a paste.
 Freeze in ice-cube trays and use in sauces and soups.
 You can also store this concoction in the refrigerator.
-You can also make a pesto of pureed basil, garlic, grated cheese and olive oil.
+You can also make a pesto of pureed basil, garlic, grated cheese, and olive oil.